 Nestled behind the main building for the Center for the Arts, you will find a haven for those who love to roll up their sleeves and get their hands dirty.
 The Clay Studio is the perfect place to put your heART into your love of pottery.

-This SUMMER, check about our private instruction
+Check out our private instruction

 with Mathilda Tanner or Charles Freeland!